Who Should Apply?

 - Supporting references

 To supplement learning and development, members of the DSDP spend up to 3 years engaging in supplemental coursework available through the Five College consortium and graduate-level courses at UMass Amherst in Computer Science and Statistics while working full time.
 Only those up to the task of balancing rigorous coursework with challenging project work should apply.
-If you've already completed a graduate degree program in a related field, the first-year development position is likely not the right fit for you and we encourage you to check out our other career opportunities.

 What to include in your portfolio: